Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Introduction

 In this paper, we study the bit-wise noise model, which is characterized by a pair $(p,q)$ of parameters.
 It happens with probability $p$, and independently flips each bit of a solution with probability $q$ before evaluation.
 We analyze the running time of the (1+1)-EA solving OneMax and LeadingOnes under bit-wise noise with two specific parameter settings $(p,\frac{1}{n})$ and $(1,q)$.
 The ranges of $p$ and $q$ for a polynomial upper bound and a super-polynomial lower bound are derived, as shown in the middle row of Table~\ref{table_runtime}.
 For the (1+1)-EA on LeadingOnes, we also transfer the running time bounds from bit-wise noise $(p,\frac{1}{n})$ to one-bit noise by using the same proof procedure.
 As shown in the bottom right of Table~\ref{table_runtime}, our results improve the previously known ones~\cite{giessen2014robustness}.

-Note that for the (1+1)-EA solving the LeadingOnes problem, the current analysis (as shown in the last column of Table~\ref{table_runtime}) does not cover all the ranges of $p$ and $q$.
+Note that for the (1+1)-EA on LeadingOnes, the current analysis (as shown in the last column of Table~\ref{table_runtime}) does not cover all the ranges of $p$ and $q$.
 We thus conduct experiments to estimate the expected running time for the uncovered values of $p$ and $q$.
 The empirical results show that the currently derived ranges of $p$ and $q$ allowing a polynomial running time are possibly tight.

 From the results in Table~\ref{table_runtime}, we find that the (1+1)-EA is efficient only under low noise levels.
 For example, for the (1+1)-EA solving OneMax under bit-wise noise $(p,\frac{1}{n})$, the expected running time is polynomial only when $p=O(\log n/n)$.
 We then study whether the sampling strategy can bring robustness to noise.
-Sampling is a popular way to cope with noise in fitness evaluation~\cite{arnold2006general}, which, instead of evaluating the fitness of one solution only once, evaluates the fitness several times and then uses the average to approximate the true fitness.
+Sampling is a popular way to cope with noise in fitness evaluation~\cite{arnold2006general}, which, instead of evaluating the fitness of one solution only once, evaluates the fitness multiple ($m$) times and then uses the average to approximate the true fitness.
 We analyze the running time of the (1+1)-EA using sampling under both bit-wise noise and one-bit noise.
 The ranges of $p$ and $q$ for a polynomial upper bound and a super-polynomial lower bound are shown in Table~\ref{table_runtime_sampling}.
-Note that the analysis covers all the ranges of $p$ and $q$.
-Compared with the results in Table~\ref{table_runtime}, we find that using sampling significantly improve the noise-tolerance ability.
-For example, by using sampling, the (1+1)-EA now can always solve OneMax under bit-wise noise $(p,\frac{1}{n})$ in polynomial time.
+Our analysis covers all the ranges of $p$ and $q$.
+Note that for proving a polynomial upper bound, it is sufficient to show that using sampling with a specific sample size $m$ can guarantee a polynomial running time, while for proving a super-polynomial lower bound, we need to prove that using sampling with any polynomially bounded $m$ fails to guarantee a polynomial running time.
+Compared with the results in Table~\ref{table_runtime}, we find that using sampling significantly improves the noise-tolerance ability.
+For example, by using sampling with $m=4n^3$, the (1+1)-EA now can always solve OneMax under bit-wise noise $(p,\frac{1}{n})$ in polynomial time.